sarisabban/SinfNet/README.md

 `sudo apt install python3-pip`

-`pip3 install numpy keras tensorflow PIL opencv-python tkinter matplotlib imgaug scipy`
+`pip3 install numpy keras tensorflow opencv-python tkinter matplotlib imgaug scipy`

 ### Setting up a dataset
 If you want to develop your own dataset follow these steps: